Diagnostic & Operative Hysteroscopy for Infertility in Ahmedabad

-You have done everything right.
-The ovarian stimulation was excellent.
-The embryo was a perfect blastocyst.
-The transfer went smoothly.
-And yet — no implantation.
 In cases like these, the answer is often not in the embryo.
 It is in the room the embryo was asked to live in.
 The uterine cavity.

 A tiny polyp acting as a physical barrier.
 A fine septum dividing the cavity.
 Invisible scar tissue from a previous procedure.
 A submucosal fibroid pressing on the endometrial lining.
-These problems are invisible on standard ultrasound or blood tests, but they can prevent even the most genetically perfect embryo from finding its place.
-Hysteroscopy gives Dr. Pranay Shah a direct, magnified view of the inside of your uterus — and what is found is corrected in the same sitting.
+These problems are invisible on standard ultrasound.
+They do not appear on blood tests.
+But they prevent even the most genetically perfect embryo from finding its place.

 One of the most frequent points of confusion among patients is the distinction between hysteroscopy and laparoscopy.
 Both involve a camera.
 Both diagnose and treat.
 But they examine completely different anatomical territories — and the route of access is entirely different.